mikro-orm/mikro-orm/README.md

 - cascade persist in collections
 - cascade remove references on other entities when deleting entity (e.g. from M:N collection)
+- extract db specific code to drivers, allow other dbs like mysql

 ## TODO docs